Open-Argon/docs/variable-and-function-assignment/README.md

 let x = 10
 ```

 In this example, we define a variable named `x` and initialise it with a value of `10`.
 The `let` keyword tells the Argon interpreter to define the variable on the current stack.
+If `x` already exists in the current stack, then it will throw a `Name Error` of `Name Error: variable "x" already exists`.

 Method 2: Assigning a value to a variable name